 Florida in-person voter registration

 - Contact your local election office to find where to register to vote in person.

 - Bring your Florida driver's license or state ID card with you.
-If you don't have one, bring one photo ID issued by any state or the federal government, and bring one document that shows your name and current address.
-Acceptable documents include a recent utility bill, bank statement, paycheck, residential lease, or any government document that shows your name and address.
+If you don't have one, bring ONE photo ID that shows your name, and ONE document that shows your name and Florida address.
+Acceptable documents include a utility bill, bank statement, paycheck, residential lease, or any government document that shows your name and address.

 Florida same day registration